When I brought Roanna Rosewood a home-cooked meal after the birth of her third baby, I barely knew her.

 So I asked Roanna if I could be part of her meal train.

-Roanna told me that Dalia had been born at home.
+After two C-sections, Roanna told me proudly, Dalia had been born at home.

 Since so many babies are born at home in our small town and since two of my three had been home births, I wasn’t particularly surprised.

 But what I didn’t know is how much work it had taken to get Roanna on that couch, blissed out, her mom doing laundry, talking quietly to me, her husband at her side.

 The way she describes it in her new memoir, Cut, Stapled, and Mended, Roanna’s first birth was a hospital transfer that was so aggressive and badly managed that it felt like obstetric rape.